 Why care about Bats?

 Sadly, bat species around the world are vulnerable or endangered due to factors ranging from loss of habitat, diminished food supply, destruction of roosts, disease or killing of bats.

 However … there are lots of things we can do to help!

 To learn more, head to our ‘Bat Protection’ page.

-During 2021, 720,011 recordings were collected across the Bailiwick of Guernsey which, following analyses and validation, included 710,260 bat recordings, and 8,211 small terrestrial mammal recordings.
-Over 1.5 million recordings contained bush-crickets and audible moth species which were recorded as ‘by-catch’, and we report species presence on a site and night basis.
+Overall, 3,389,138 recordings were collected which, following analyses and validation, were found to include 872,126 bat recordings, and 8,587 small terrestrial mammal recordings.
+Over 2 million recordings of bush-crickets and audible moth species were also recorded as ‘by-catch’, for which we report species presence on a site and night basis.

 Subscribe To Our Newsletter

 Keep up to date with news, updates and events from the Bailiwick Bat Survey